 During a typical night, about 18 to 23% of sleep time is spent in REM sleep.
-The first period of REM usually lasts around 10 minutes, but the amount of time spent in REM sleep usually increases as the night progresses.
+The first period of REM usually lasts around 10 minutes or less, but the amount of time spent in REM sleep usually increases as the night progresses.
 Later in the night, sleepers may spend around an hour at a time in REM sleep.

 How Was REM Sleep Discovered?